Traudl Junge: Later life and death

-After the war, Junge appeared in two episodes of the Thames Television (ITV) 1973 television documentary series The World at War – No. 16, "Inside the Reich" (1940–1944), and No. 21, "Nemesis: Germany (February – May 1945)".
+After the war, Junge appeared in episodes of the Thames Television (ITV) 1973 television documentary series The World at War – No. 16, "Inside the Reich" (1940–1944), and No. 21, "Nemesis: Germany (February – May 1945)", as well as the two special documentaries "Secretary to Hitler" (1974) and "The Two Deaths of Adolf Hitler" (1975).
 She was also interviewed for the 1975 book The Bunker by James P. O'Donnell and Uwe Bahnsen.
 She worked in secretarial jobs and for many years as chief secretary of the editorial staff of the weekly illustrated magazine Quick.
-Junge twice resided briefly in Australia, where her younger sister lived, although her application for permanent residence was denied due to her past Nazi association.
+Junge twice resided briefly in Australia, where her younger sister lived, although her application for permanent residence was denied owing to her past Nazi association.

-In 1989, Junge's manuscript about her life throughout the war was published as part of the book Voices from the Bunker by Pierre Galante and Eugene Silianoff (New York: G.P.
-Putnam's Sons).
-Also in that year, she was interviewed in the BBC documentary The Fatal Attraction of Adolf Hitler, and discussed at length her impressions of Hitler and the final days with him in the Führerbunker.
+In 1989, Junge's manuscript about her life throughout the war was published by G. P. Putnam's Sons (New York) as part of the book Voices from the Bunker by Pierre Galante and Eugene Silianoff.
+Also in that year, she was interviewed in the BBC documentary The Fatal Attraction of Adolf Hitler, in which she discussed at length her impressions of Hitler and the final days with him in the Führerbunker.
 In 1991, she appeared in the documentary series Hitler's Henchmen produced by German television channel ZDF.
-The 2002 release of her memoirs Until the Final Hour, co-written with author Melissa Müller and describing the time she worked for Hitler, brought media coverage.
-She was also interviewed for the 2002 documentary film Blind Spot: Hitler's Secretary, which drew much attention.
+Her memoir Until the Final Hour, originally written in 1947, describes the time she worked for Hitler.
+It is edited by Melissa Müller, and published in 2002.
+She was also interviewed for the 2002 documentary film Blind Spot: Hitler's Secretary.

 Junge died from cancer in Munich on 10 February 2002 at the age of 81, reportedly having said shortly before her death, "Now that I've let go of my story, I can let go of my life."
 She is buried at Nordfriedhof München.

-Further attention came two years later, when some of Junge's experiences with Hitler were portrayed in the Academy Award-nominated film Downfall, wherein she is portrayed by actress Alexandra Maria Lara.
+Some of Junge's experiences with Hitler were portrayed in the 2004 film Downfall, wherein she is portrayed by actress Alexandra Maria Lara.
 Excerpts from her interviews are seen at the beginning and at the end of the film.
 At the end of the film, she states: